mwalasz/ps5-shopper/README.md

 - `company_data` if `is_company_purchase = true`
 - `personal_data` if `is_company_purchase = false`.

 `product_link` variable stands for the product that you are aiming for.
-By default, it's link for the hero mentioned in repo's tite :innocent: However, you can buy insert here link for any product that you want to possess.
+By default, it's link for the hero mentioned in repo's tite :innocent: However, you can insert here link for any product that you want to buy.

 By specyfing `check_time_interval` you can choose the time intervals between consecutive product availability checks.